 When growing a flamingo flower as a houseplant, make sure it is sitting in a place filled with medium to bright indirect light.
 This is particularly important during the spring and summer months when the plant is actively growing.
 When it is dormant the plant will tolerate a slightly darker position.

-While the plant is happy to receive bright light, it should be shielded from the intense afternoon sun.
+While the plant is happy to receive bright direct sunlight, it should be shielded from the intense afternoon sun.
 Moving the plant away from the window, or shielding it with a net curtain, is a great solution.
-Plants exposed to the intense heat of the afternoon sun can develop scorched or burnt foliage.
+Plants exposed to direct sunlight in the intense heat of the afternoon sun can develop scorched or burnt foliage.

-If the plant doesn’t receive enough light its color will fade.
+If the plant doesn’t receive enough bright indirect light its color will fade.
 If you struggle to provide enough natural light, artificial solutions such as grow lights are just as effective.

 Water and Feeding